 Even though you still might get up and do things, you’re just going through the motions.

 You know that prayer and scripture study usually help when you’re feeling down, but for some reason it just doesn’t seem to this time.
-You worry that the Lord is distant because you don’t feel joy in this growing life He has given you.
+And you worry that the Lord is distant because you don’t feel joy in this growing life He has given you.

 You reach out in prayer, but it seems to go out to silent, empty space.
 Is anyone even listening?